1nk0x01/1nk0x01.github.io/content/Write-ups/soc-tips/windows-logging.md

 ## PowerShell Logs: Windows Event ID 4104

-So First we need to turn audit policy on with these steps:
+So First we need to turn audit policy on by follow those steps:

 1- go to edit group policy >  Administrative Templates > Windows Components > Windows PowerShell